 Please contact us for a free initial consultation.
 During the consultation, we can explain how to apply for a surrogate, the legal procedures involved and the free structure.

 HOW LONG DOES IT TAKE TO FIND A SURROGATE?

 The match usually takes from a week to two months.
 If you have specific ethnic or other qualifications for the surrogate, the process could take more time.

 You can provide living expenses to your surrogate and these can be negotiated, but the law does not allow you to offer her direct compensation.
 Once an agreement is reached, funds are usually held in escrow to protect both parties.

 DO I HAVE ANY SAY IN WHERE THE SURROGATE GIVES BIRTH?

 This can be negotiated, but a surrogate usually gives birth at a hospital near her.
-To simplify the legal process, it is best if the surrogate gives birth in Florida.
+To simplify the legal process and file the proceeding in Florida, we require the surrogate gives birth in Florida.

 The court will order the Department of Vital Statistics to issue a new birth certificate naming the intended parents and will also order the sealing of the original birth record.